Community Beit Midrash of Rhode Island

 Incredible educators teach our pre/teens on Wednesday evenings at the Jewish Alliance of Rhode Island.

-Our Middle School program runs from 6:00 – 7:45 p.m.
-Each module is taught for 2 months by a different educator (for this year, Rabbi Michael Fel, Rabbi Emily Winer, Mrs Rachel Woda, and Rabbi Elan Babchuck) and on a different theme or topic.
-You can find the outline of courses for the 2024-25 school year below.
+Our High School program runs from 6:00 – 7:30 p.m.
+Each module is taught for 2 months by a different educator and on a different theme or topic.

 In previous years, our children have had the pleasure of learning with Rabbi Dolinger, Rabbi Fel, Rabbinate Avital, Rabbi Bolton, Michelle Raskin, Rabba Amalia, Briana Cahana, Shosh Jacob, Batya Forman, and Dr. Yitz Schleifer.